-A range of characters, including myself.
+I play a range of characters, including myself.
 My writing and directing gears toward social satire.
 Who is Will Shivers?
 The question may be: Who aren’t I?
+Deep, I know.

 A sample of my acting work.

-A skilled impressionist and a Saturday Night Live fan, this is my take on the infamous audition process in front of discerning producer, Lorne Michaels.
-A love letter disguised as a critique.
+A fan of impressions and Saturday Night Live, this is my take on the infamous audition process in front of discerning producer, Lorne Michaels.
+A tough love letter.